tkn777/retentions/README.md

 ### 🗜️ Option 3 – Universal (tar.gz)

-For non-Debian systems or manual setups:
+For non-Debian-based or non-Redhat-based systems:

 Download the latest `.tar.gz` package from the [Releases](https://github.com/tkn777/retentions/releases) page and install it manually